Mathematics graduate teaching assistant

 TAs are expected to be present throughout the academic term to fulfill their TA duties.
 If you are a TA and there is a valid acceptable reason that you cannot be present for an assigned TA duty (e.g., a shift at the Tutorial Centre, exam proctoring, conference, illness, emergency, etc.), it is your responsibility to alert the course instructor ASAP (Jordan Hamilton in the case of Tutorial Centre duties) to arrange for a replacement.
 Financial support each term is conditional on satisfactory academic performance and satisfactory performance of your TA and Graduate Research Studentship duties.

 If you have any concerns carrying out your assignment (for example, if your duties are requiring more than five hours a week on average), then you should first talk with your instructor as soon as possible and inform your advisor (please refer to Policy 30: Employment of Graduate Student Teaching Assistants, specifically the Resolution of disputes between TAs and instructors and RAs and supervisors.
 Other people you can approach to address such problems include your Graduate Officer, your Department/School Chair, your MFGSC representative, the Math GSA, and the Associate Dean of Graduate Studies, etc.

 Most TAs are enthusiastic about their work and perform their duties in a responsible manner.
 You are expected to take your duties seriously, in extreme cases, failure to do so will be treated under Policy 71: Student Discipline.
 A TA whose performance is unsatisfactory will be given a warning by their TA supervisor/instructor.
 Should a TA’s performance continue to be unacceptable, the student will be reported to their respective Graduate Officer.
-This unsatisfactory performance may result in the cancellation of future TA assignments with a consequent drop in financial support in addition to discipline as outlined in Policy 71.
+This unsatisfactory performance may result in the cancellation of future TA assignments with a consequent drop in financial support (see Guidelines on Graduate Student Support) in addition to discipline as outlined in Policy 71.

 Resolution of a disagreement between a TA, TA supervisor/instructor, and Graduate Officer can be further facilitated by the Associate Deans of Graduate and Undergraduate Studies.